fhiso/tsc-governance/drafts.md

 Citation Elements: General Concepts

-:  This standard defines the general concepts used in FHISO's suite of Citation Elements standards, and the basic framework and data model underpinning them.
+:  This document defines the general concepts used in FHISO's suite of Citation Elements standards, and the basic framework and data model underpinning them.
 :  Read the [latest public draft](//fhiso.org/TR/cev-concepts) or